This blog was edited and updated on 17.07.2023.

 Yes, I am talking about you, dear company founder!

-The collaboration between your teams is such an important matter, that you need to personally invest time and effort to make sure your sales and marketing teams work constructively together.
+The collaboration between your teams is such an important matter that you need to personally invest time and effort to ensure your sales and marketing teams work constructively together.

-8. You can’t scale business without marketing automation
+8. You can’t scale the business without marketing automation

 The ugly truth of digital B2B marketing is that out of all visitors to your website, only a very tiny fraction will buy anything.